wooden-floors/fallen-aces-sublime-plugin/README.md

 }
 ```

+To disable this feature, run the same command again, or change the setting manually in `*sublime-project` file.

-### 4. Debugging
+### 3. Debugging
-If you encounter issues, you can enable debug logging in your `*.sublime-project` file:
+If you encounter issues, you can enable debug logging by using the **Fallen Aces: Toggle Debug Logging** command or by adding this to your `*.sublime-project` file:

 ```json
 {